Henry de Nassau, Lord Overkirk: Life

-Born in The Hague to Louis of Nassau-Beverweerd (illegitimate son of Maurice of Nassau, Prince of Orange) and his wife Isabella van Hoorn, Overkirk was baptised there on 16 December 1640.
+Born in The Hague to Louis of Nassau-Beverweerd (illegitimate son of Maurice of Nassau, Prince of Orange) and his wife Isabella van Hoorn, Ouwerkerk was baptised there on 16 December 1640.
 Granted the title Count of Nassau (graaf van Nassau) by the Emperor Leopold I in 1679, he joined William III's invasion of England in 1688, and was appointed the king's Master of the Horse the following year.
 He resided in London, notably at Overkirk House, which later became part of 10 Downing Street.

-Overkirk died on 18 October 1708 at Roeselare in modern-day Belgium and is buried the Nassau-LaLecq Crypt at Ouderkerk aan den IJssel, Netherlands.
+Ouwerkerk died on 18 October 1708 at Roeselare in modern-day Belgium and is buried the Nassau-LaLecq Crypt at Ouderkerk aan den IJssel, Netherlands.
 His widow continued to live at Overkirk House until her own death in 1720.

-Military career
+Franco-Dutch War and Nine Years' War

-Already in his youth, Overkirk entered military service.
+Already in his youth, Ouwerkerk entered military service.
 He first took part in the Franco-Dutch War and was wounded in the Battle of Seneffe.
 Some time later, he saved William III's life in the Battle of Saint-Denis.
 Prince William, who himself was fighting in the thick of the action, was so close to the enemy that the knight d'Esclainvilliers was already putting a gun to his chest when Ouwerkerk shot the Frenchman out of his saddle.
 This act was gratefully acknowledged by the States-General, with the gift of an honour guard, magnificent pistols and golden ornaments.
 William immediately made him a captain, and since then he accompanied William on most of his campaigns.

-In 1688 at the start of the Nine Years' War he accompanied William III during his invasion of England.
-He would take part in the Williamite War in Ireland and fight at the Battle of the Boyne.
-Back on the continent, he chased of the French cavalry at the Battle of Leuze.
-In 1692 he fought the French in the Battle of Steenkerque.
-The next year Overkirk achieved great fame as colonel of the Dutch bodyguard at the Battle of Landen, where he overran two French squadrons, passed through a third and obtained some standards and prisoners.
-In 1695 he served under the Prince de Vaudemont.
-He was made major-general on 16 March 1696 and general in 1697.
-William III, after naturalising him as an English citizen, made also made him Chief Marshal.
+In 1688, at the start of the Nine Years' War, he accompanied William III during his invasion of England.
+He later took part in the Williamite War in Ireland, fighting at the Battle of the Boyne.
+After the battle, his force of 1,000 horsemen was the first to enter Dublin.
+Back on the continent, he drove off the French cavalry at the Battle of Leuze.
+In 1692, he fought the French again at the Battle of Steenkerque.
+The following year, Ouwerkerk gained great fame as colonel of the Dutch Horse Guards at the Battle of Landen.
+When the French broke through the entrenchments and their cavalry poured into the open plain behind them, English and Dutch horsemen mounted a desperate rearguard action to buy time for the rest of the army to retreat.
+Ouwerkerk’s guards overran two French squadrons, pushed through a third, and captured several standards and prisoners.
+In doing so, he played a key role in saving much of the Allied army.

+During the 1695 campaign, he commanded the cavalry in the army of Prince de Vaudemont, which covered the Allied forces besieging Namur.
+He was promoted to major-general on 16 March 1696, and to full general in 1697.
+After naturalising him as an English citizen, William III also appointed him Chief Marshal.